ttrivelato/wordpress-plugin-post-favorite/README.md

 # wordpress-plugin-post-favorite

 A simple plugin for wordpress.
-Lets you add POSTS to a list in our favorites.
+Allows you add POSTS to our favorites list.

 ## Getting Started

-For the project to work it is necessary that you already have the wordpress (https://wordpress.com) Download and install wordpress.
+To the plugin works it is necessary that you already have the wordpress installed.
+If doesn't you can download and install wordpress(https://wordpress.com).

 **About The Folders**